benrsellers/SfMStreamMonitoringToolkit/README.md

 # SfM Stream Monitoring Toolkit

 The **Stream Monitoring Toolkit** is a set of tools designed to calculate stream and channel metrics using drone imagery processed with structure from motion (SfM) software.
-The result of running this tool includes extracting elevation data, calculating channel area, computing stream gradients, and more, for use in environmental and hydrological analysis.
+The result of running this r script includes extracting elevation data, calculating channel area, computing stream gradient, and calculating the streams sinuosity index, for use in environmental and hydrological analysis and monitoring.

+Many of these calculations are available in a user friendly QGIS plugin created by the Riverscapes Consortium - found here (https://qris.riverscapes.net).
+The QRIS tool offers a graphical user inerface to keep track of LTPBR monitoring data over time.

+The SfM Monitoring Toolkit aims to provide a no frills programmatic approach to calculating useful stream metrics from drone imagery, for use in stream restoration prioritization and monitoring over time.
+This tool can be easily automate the calculation of stream metrics for a beginner to intermediate R user - leaving the visualization and analysis of results up to you.

+Please dont hesitate to reach out with questions regarding the use of this tool or ideas for updates!
+email: ben.sellers@cgmapping.com

 ## Features